ada-ow25/ow_pad_test/README.md

 spread across splits is 3–7 of 23 at the 1% point.

-The default is 1%: 5% catches nearly every attack but rejects one genuine user in twenty, which to me seems like a lot of friction for identity verification. (see`report_assets/det_curve.png`).
+The default is 1%: 5% catches nearly every attack but rejects one genuine user in twenty, which to me seems like a lot of friction for identity verification.
+See the DET curve in `report.docx` for the full operating-point trade-off.

 The 0.1% threshold sits in the extreme upper tail of 1000 bona fide scores.
 Pooling splits removes fold-assignment noise but cannot add information about that tail, which still rests